Doublelift: Team Liquid and brief return to TSM (2017–2020)

+Return to TSM (2020)

 With a disappointing finish to Spring 2020, Team Liquid traded Doublelift to Team SoloMid for the 2020 Summer Split.

 With his new team, Peng and TSM had a shaky start to the first half of the split, with a record of 6–3.
 Although they were third in LCS, critics deemed their wins unconvincing and some considered their record as not properly reflective of their actual skill level.
 In the middle of the split, Biofrost was replaced by TSM Academy support Treatz, with the team citing better communication and playmaking as the deciding factors.
 TSM finished the regular split in 4th place with a 12–6 record and qualified for playoffs.
 In playoffs, TSM faced the fifth-seeded Golden Guardians in the upper bracket of the double-elimination tournament.
 Although it was projected to be a close series, Golden Guardians unexpectedly swept TSM 3–0 with the TSM bot lane being perceived as the weak link in the loss.
 After the first-round defeat, the team subbed Biofrost back in place of Treatz.
 The move was in part cited to the existing synergy between Doublelift and Biofrost, especially for laning phase.
 TSM would drop to the bottom half of the elimination bracket to face the 8th seed, Team Dignitas.
 TSM swept Dignitas in a convincing fashion, as expected.
 With the Golden Guardians' loss to Team Liquid, TSM had to face them once again in the 2nd round of the lower bracket.
 Golden Guardians took the first two games of the series, but behind outstanding performances from Bjergsen, Spica, and Brokenblade, TSM managed to come back and reverse sweep the series.
 In the next round, TSM faced Cloud9 in order to determine the final seed for the 2020 World Championships.
 TSM won the series against Cloud9 3–1 and qualified for Worlds.
 With Team Liquid losing to FlyQuest in the upper bracket, Doublelift faced his old team in order to move on to the summer split finals.
 TSM defeated Team Liquid 3–2 after a grueling five-game series.
-Critics cited improved play by Doublelift as one of the main reasons behind the win.
 TSM faced FlyQuest in the finals, with TSM once again winning 3–2 after a tough five-game series.
 This win marked Doublelift's 8th NA LCS title.

 Successfully completing their miraculous lower bracket run, Doublelift and TSM headed to Shanghai for the 2020 World Championships as the NA 1st seed.
 During the tournament, TSM was placed into Group C along with the LCK 3rd seed Gen.G, the LEC 2nd seed FNC, and the LPL 4th seed LGD.
 Doublelift was once again unable to advance past the group stage, after TSM went 0–6 in the group stage.

 In November 2020, Doublelift announced on his Twitter account that he was retiring from professional League of Legends, thus concluding a storied career which spanned nearly a decade.